ing-bank/bdd-mobile-security-automation-framework/README.md

-# BDD security tests for Android and iOS application
+# Automating OWASP MSTG through BDD mobile security testings

 ING provides a set of BDD security tests with Calabash,Cucumber and Ruby, following the OWASP Mobile Security Testing Guide and the OWASP Mobile Top 10 2016, that can be easily customized and implemented through the entire CI/CD pipeline.